 - Spices to taste

-- Cook or heat meat in large oven-safe pan with butter until cooked/hot
+- Cook or heat meat in large oven-safe pan or skillet with butter until cooked/hot.

-- Scramble with fork until yolks are broken and ingredients are mixed
+- Scramble until yolks are broken and ingredients are mixed.

 - Remove, cut like a pie and serve.
 Can be wrapped in foil to eat on the go.